 - YouTube is the world’s second most visited search engine, conveniently owned by the world’s premier search engine, which has some clear benefits for SEO.

-- Access to two billion monthly active users on YouTube, including the elderly
+- Access to more than two billion monthly active users on YouTube, including the elderly

 - A platform built around video as a form of content